kyleect/language-project-template/GETTING_STARTED.md

 #### [`errors.rs`](./src/errors.rs)

+This is where the `ExprError` and `ExprResult<T>` are defined.
+This is also where diagnostics logic live.

 #### [`grammar.lalrpop`](./src/grammar.lalrpop)

 This is where the language's grammar is defined.
 It uses LALRPOP, which is a Rust like DSL for defining grammars, to produce a parsing function that's used by the [parser](#parserrs).
 It's configured to read in the tokens produced by the [lexer](#lexerrs)